app-hibrida-wpf-aspnet-react-webview2

 How to create a hybrid WPF + ASP.NET Core + React application

-In this tutorial, we will see how to create a hybrid desktop application that combines WPF, Webview2, ASP.NET Core, and React as the frontend.
+In this tutorial, we are going to see how to create a hybrid desktop application that combines WPF, Webview2, ASP.NET Core, and React as the frontend.

 In the previous article, we explained how to set up the application’s backend.
 Today we will see how to consume that backend from a React application.